Top 10 Things Every NASCAR Fan Knows

-Never in NASCAR's history has there been a racing family more iconic and legendary than the Earnhardts.
-Father Dale and son Dale Jr. may not be the sports most dominant drivers, there is little contention among fans that they are the most adored.
+Never in NASCAR’s history has there been a racing family more iconic and legendary than the Earnhardts.
+Father Dale and son Dale Jr. may not be the sport’s most dominant drivers, but among fans they are some of the most adored.
 While Dale is no longer with us, the two embody some of the most crucial tenets that NASCAR stands for: family, sportsmanship, and charm.
-It can also be said that Dale Jr. represents a timeless era of the sport, both through his father's career as well as his current career.
+It can also be said that Dale Jr. represents a timeless era of the sport, both through his father’s career as well as his current career as a broadcaster, media personality, and race team owner.
 Whatever the case, fans know that this racing family is the stuff of legends.

 10. NASCAR Racers Are Athletes

-Although sitting last on this list, NASCAR fans choose to debate this topic less so than others not because it is unimportant, but because, to them, the debate is settled.
-NASCAR drivers, like athletes of any sports, are indeed athletes.
-To fans, and to many, this is not opinion, but mere assertion of fact.
+Although sitting last on this list, NASCAR fans choose to debate this topic less so than others, not because it is unimportant but because, to them, the debate is settled.
+NASCAR drivers, like athletes of any sport, are indeed athletes.
+To fans, and to many, this is not opinion but mere assertion of fact.
 When others say that they feel NASCAR drivers are not athletes, NASCAR fans and drivers alike kindly point them in the direction of a few crucial facts.